Trung28899/ReactNative-Advanced-Basic/README.md

                 props that can be passed, see API docs for more info
             - See ./components/Input.js to see how to pass config props

+5. 6th Commit: Cleaning User Input:

+            - See ./components/StartGameScreen.js
+                +, Look for KeyBoard.
+This is not a component, it is an API +, See the props in Input
+            - See TouchableWithoutFeedback, This component with its onPress props allow user to close keyboard by clicking white space (after hit the input > keyboard opened)
+                > This improve User Experience

 ## 3. Useful Resources and Links: